Latin As A Second Language

 “Of course,” I replied.

 “The scene of a crime.
-But in this instance, no crime was committed.”
+But no crime was committed.”

 “I’ll be the judge of that,” he said, blowing cigar smoke in my face.